Data-Driven Offline Optimization For Architecting Hardware Accelerators: Additional Experiments

-accuracy on our offline dataset, and often observed a collapse of the discriminator.
+objective-conditioned GAN model to 0.5 discriminator accuracy on our offline dataset, and often observed a collapse of the discriminator.
 As a result, we trained a $\delta-$VAE~\citep{razavi2019preventing}, conditioned on the objective function (i.e., latency).
 A standard VAE~\citep{kingma2013auto} suffered from posterior collapse and thus informed our choice of utilizing a $\delta-$VAE.
 The latent space of a trained objective-conditioned $\delta-$VAE corresponding to accelerators on a held-out validation dataset (not used for training) is visualized in the t-SNE plot in the figure on the right.
 This is a 2D t-SNE of the accelerators configurations (\S Table~\ref{tab:arch_params}).
 The color of a point denotes the latency value of the corresponding accelerator configuration, partitioned into three bins.
 Observe that while we would expect these objective conditioned models to disentangle accelerators with different objective values in the latent space, the models we trained did not exhibit such a structure, which will hamper optimization.
-While our method \methodname\ could also benefit from a generative optimizer (i.e., by using a generative optimizer in place of $\mathrm{Opt}(\cdot)$ with a conservative surrogate), we leave it for future work to design effective generative optimizers for accelerators.
+While our method \methodname\ could also benefit from a generative optimizer (i.e., by using a generative optimizer in place of $\mathrm{Opt}(\cdot)$ with a conservative surrogate), we leave it for future work to design effective generative optimizers on the accelerator manifold.

-\niparagraph{Comparison to P3BO.} We perform a comparison against P3BO, a state-of-the-arts online MBO method in biology~\citep{p3bo:arxiv:2020}.
-On average, \methodname\ outperforms the P3BO method by 2.5$\times$ (up to 8.7$\times$ in U-Net) in terms of the latency of the optimized accelerators found.
+\niparagraph{Comparison to P3BO.} We perform a comparison against P3BO method, the state-of-the-arts online method in biology~\citep{p3bo:arxiv:2020}.
+On average, \methodname\ outperforms the P3BO method by 2.5$\times$ (up to 8.7$\times$ in U-Net).
 In addition, we present the comparison between the total simulation runtime of the P3BO and Evolutionary methods in Figure~\ref{fig:converg_p3bo_evolutionary}.
-Note that, not only the total simulation time of P3BO is around 3.1$\times$ higher than the Evolutionary method, but also the latency of final optimized accelerator is around 18\% for MobileNetEdge.
-On the other hand, the total simulation time of \methodname\ for the task of accelerator design for MobileNetEdge is lower than both methods (only 7\% of the Evolutionary method as shown in Figure~\ref{fig:convergence_time}).
+Note that, not only the total simulation time of P3BO is around 3.1$\times$ higher than the Evolutionary method, but also the latency of final optimized accelerator is around 18\% for MobileNetEdgeTPU.
+On the other hand, the total simulation time of \methodname\ for the task of accelerator design for MobileNetEdgeTPU is lower than both methods (only 7\% of the Evolutionary method as shown in Figure~\ref{fig:convergence_time}).